NSHipster/articles/2013-07-15-nspredicate.md

 category: Cocoa
 tags: popular
 rating: 9.2
-description: "NSPredicate is a Foundation class that specifies how data should be fetched or filtered.
+excerpt: "NSPredicate is a Foundation class that specifies how data should be fetched or filtered.
 Its query language, which is like a cross between a SQL WHERE clause and a regular expression, provides an expressive, natural language interface to define logical conditions on which a collection is searched."
 ---

 `NSPredicate` is a Foundation class that specifies how data should be fetched or filtered.
 Its query language, which is like a cross between a SQL `WHERE` clause and a regular expression, provides an expressive, natural language interface to define logical conditions on which a collection is searched.